dorisjin1003/java-tutorial/cha03_variable.md

 * Automatic Promotion Principle: The result of an expression is automatically promoted to the largest type among the operands involved.

+## Type casting
+* Inverse Process of Automatic Conversion: Explicit type conversion is the reverse process of automatic conversion, where a larger-capacity data type is converted to a smaller-capacity one.

+* Syntax: To perform explicit type conversion, you need to use the cast operator (), followed by the target data type.
+For example, (int) doubleValue will explicitly convert a double value to an integer.

+* Potential Loss of Precision or Overflow: Explicit type conversion may lead to loss of precision or overflow if the value being converted cannot be represented accurately in the target data type.
+It's essential to be cautious when performing explicit type conversion to avoid unintended consequences.

+* Use with char Type: While char type can store constant values from int, it cannot store variable values from int directly.
+Therefore, explicit type casting is required when assigning int variables to char variables.